India blackouts casts shadow over Modi's economic recovery

 What India does have is a mismatch between the regulated price at which power is sold and the cost of producing it, which is typically 20-30 percent higher.

-As a result, the power sector is caught in a debt trap, leaving generators unable to scrape together the cash to buy fuel from Coal India (COAL.NS), a state behemoth that successive governments have shied away from restructuring.
+As a result, the power sector is caught in a debt trap, leaving generators unable to scrape together the cash to buy fuel from Coal India, a state behemoth that successive governments have shied away from restructuring.

 “We have a bizarre situation where there is demand for power from distributors without the ability to purchase.
 Generating capacity is stuck without a contract or the fuel,” said Debasish Mishra, a senior director and energy expert at Deloitte.